microsoft/xlang/README.md

 ### Rust

-* [Rust/WinRT](https://github.com/microsoft/winrt-rs) - Tooling that creates WinRT, Win32 and COM APIs for the Rust programming language.
+* [Rust for Windows](https://github.com/microsoft/windows-rs) - Tooling that creates WinRT, Win32 and COM APIs for the Rust programming language.

 ### Python